matthmr/lightdm-webkit2-theme-glorious/README.md

 	```
 	or to whatever name you gave it when copying it to `/usr/share/lightdm-webkit/themes/`.

-4. Set `debug_mode` still on lightdm-webkit's config file to `true`.<br/>You may encounter an error saying: "`An error was detected in the current theme that could interfere with the system login process.`".<br/>
+4. Set `debug_mode` still on lightdm-webkit's config file to `true`.<br/>You may encounter an error saying: "An error was detected in the current theme that could interfere with the system login process."<br/>
 If you're using pure **X** (e.g. by running *dwm*), that **might** be fixed by deleting `~/.Xauthority` (or making a backup, rather) and setting your `~/.xinitrc` executable (`chmod +x ~/.xinitrc`) if your window manager runs on `startx`.
 You also could change your lightdm config to `user-session = xinitrc`.